jdwhite/pkgsrc-darwin/README.md

 pkgsrc-darwin
 =============
-This repository contains documentation, support files, and troubleshooting tips for using the [pkgsrc](http://pkgsrc.org) package management system under OS X/MacOS version 10.8 and later.
+This repository contains documentation, support files, and troubleshooting tips for using the [pkgsrc](http://pkgsrc.org) package management system under OS X/macOS version 10.8 and later.

+## Using Binary Packages

+The `pkgin` tool provides a `yum/apt`-like interface for managing packages downloaded from one or more binary package repositories.
+Check out the excellent [`pkgin` bootstrapping instructions](https://pkgsrc.joyent.com/install-on-osx/) from Joyent.

+## Compiling Packages From Source

-## Note regarding System Integrity Protection (SIP)
+### Note regarding System Integrity Protection (SIP)

 With the addition of System Integrity Protection in OS X 10.11, the ability to modify most everything under ```/usr``` is now restricted, even as root, with the exception of ```/usr/local```.
 These instructions and support files have been modified to use the prefix of ```/opt``` instead of the more lengthy ```/usr/local```.

-## Bootstrapping
+### Bootstrapping

 1. Install the Command Line Tools by runnning ```xcode-select --install``` from a terminal window.
 A GUI window will appear asking for confirmation to install the command line tools.
 The tools can also be downloaded manually; see [Apple Techical Note TN2339](https://developer.apple.com/library/content/technotes/tn2339/_index.html).